...on the coast of Maine.

 about

-Mireles has exhibited at the Toledo Museum of Art, the National Center for Nature Photography, and various shows and galleries.
-The Toledo Museum of Art and galleries in Ohio, California, Michigan, Massachusetts, New Hampshire, and Maine represent his work.
-In addition, he lectures, consults, and has served on design and art review panels for the Toledo Arts Commission and the Ohio Arts Council.
+Mireles has exhibited his work at prominent venues such as the Toledo Museum of Art, the National Center for Nature Photography, and various galleries.
+His work is represented by galleries in Ohio, California, Michigan, Massachusetts, New Hampshire, and Maine.
+He is also an active member of the art community, having lectured, consulted, and served on design and art review panels for the Toledo Arts Commission and the Ohio Arts Council.
+He is also a member of the Newburyport Art Association, Rockport Art Association and Museum, and the Abstract Artist Group of New England.